neutralinojs/neutralinojs/README.md

 Read the story of NeutralinoJs [here](https://medium.com/@shalithasuranga/why-we-built-neutralinojs-framework-part-i-1d6c667951d5)

-Ask questions on Stackoverlow using tag [neutralinojs](https://stackoverflow.com/questions/tagged/neutralinojs)
+Ask questions on Stackoverlow using tag [Neutralinojs](https://stackoverflow.com/questions/tagged/neutralinojs)

 ### How to Develop Neutralino apps

 - Download latest Neutralino lightweight SDK from [releases](https://github.com/neutralinojs/neutralinojs/releases)
 - Write code for your application
-- Double click on the neutralino binary, it will run the app on your default browser
+- Double click on the Neutralino binary, it will run the app on your default browser
 - Close the browser tab (Neutralino runtime will terminate automatically)

 ### Deploying your app